cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 in a given processor, it is possible to use either the native mlog language, or Mindcode.
 The source code (both mlog and Mindcode) can also be injected into the schematic from external file.

+It might be useful to have a look at existing Schemacode samples at http://mindcode.herokuapp.com/schematics before going on with this documentation.

 # Whitespace and comments

 All tokes in Schemacode are separated by whitespace.
 End of line characters have no special meaning (except in text